Edward J. DeBartolo Jr.: Career

 DeBartolo developed shopping malls as part of a corporation founded by his father, Edward J. DeBartolo Sr. The Edward J. DeBartolo Corporation became one of the largest public real estate businesses in the United States, at one point controlling over two billion square feet of retail real estate space nationwide.

-In addition, DeBartolo was actively involved in franchise ownership and sports management, becoming one of the most successful and generous owners in professional sports.
+DeBartolo was actively involved in franchise ownership and sports management, becoming one of the most successful and generous owners in professional sports.
 His ownership of the 49ers proved especially notable.
-During DeBartolo's 23 years owning the team, beginning in 1977, the 49ers won an unprecedented five Super Bowls under coaches Bill Walsh and George Seifert: Super Bowl XVI in 1982, XIX in 1985, XXIII in 1989, XXIV 1990, and XXIX in 1995.
+During DeBartolo's 23 years owning the team beginning in 1977, the team won an unprecedented five Super Bowls under coaches Bill Walsh and George Seifert: Super Bowl XVI in 1982, XIX in 1985, XXIII in 1989, XXIV 1990, and XXIX in 1995.
 From the early 1980s through the mid-1990s, DeBartolo presided over a team that had the most wins within a decade in football history.

 According to 49ers quarterback Steve Young, DeBartolo's "family approach" to running the team changed the landscape of the NFL.
 Under it, "the players were what mattered", and that changed the face of the sport as other teams began to follow the 49ers' model.
 "In most of the league, the players were chattel.
 What I see in the league today are owners who have made their players partners.
 That changes the nature of the NFL."
 DeBartolo affirms this, saying: "I tried to run the 49ers like a family rather than a business.
 I viewed the players and myself really, basically, as a partnership.
 Our goal was to win the Super Bowl every year, and we had to do that together."